Housing activists continue Martin Luther King Jr.'s struggle for justice

 Amy Goodman is the host of Democracy Now!, a daily international TV/radio news hour airing on more than 1,300 stations.
 She is the co-author, with Denis Moynihan, of The Silenced Majority, a New York Times bestseller.
 This column originally appeared on Democracy Now!

-Image: Moms 4 Housing/ Twitter
+Image: Moms 4 Housing/Twitter

 Thank you for reading this story…